In this article, we’re answering “What is an IBC?” But, instead of keeping you waiting, an IBC is an International Business Company.

 IBC refers to an International Business Company, which is a corporate entity registered in an offshore jurisdiction or offshore financial center.
 IBCs offer a range of benefits, including tax benefits, asset protection, minimal reporting requirements, and minimal disclosure requirements.

 IBCs are a popular corporate structure for anyone looking at tax planning.
 That said, the jurisdiction where an IBC operates is also important.
-Depending on the business activities and regulatory environment, it is possible that IBCs will face taxation locally regardless of where incorporation was completed.
+Depending on the business activities and regulatory environment, IBCs may face taxation locally regardless of where incorporation was completed.

 In other words, individuals should be looking for an IBC that directly supports their citizenship, residency, and broader tax planning strategy.
 Likewise, individuals should consider the ongoing reporting and disclosure requirements that they may have to their home country if they own or control a company outside of their home country.